 We also included some cheaper mics.
 You will hear for yourself that the cheaper models stand up pretty well against the competition.

-You can get great results from low-cost microphones these days, and this audio and video Multimedia Set™ will show you exactly what you are missing if you can't get to use a classic vintage mic.
+You can get great results from low-cost microphones these days, and this course module will show you exactly what you are missing if you can't get to use a classic vintage mic.
 Once you are in possession of that important knowledge you can fine tune your recordings so that you can compete with the best.

 In Four Exotic Microphones on Acoustic Guitar we put four great mics on a great guitar - the Martin OM-21.